 If you quit alcohol “cold turkey” and have an alcohol addiction or dependency, symptoms of alcohol withdrawal may start as soon as six hours after your last drink.

-Alcohol abuse and alcoholism teaches your brain that operating on alcohol is the new normal.
-When you quit drinking, the brain and central nervous system go into high alert to restore balance.
-In regular and heavy drinkers, the body compensates for the depressive effects of alcohol by increasing hormones and brain chemicals such as:
+Alcohol abuse and alcoholism teaches your brain that operating on alcohol is normal.
+When you quit drinking, your brain and central nervous system go into high alert to restore balance.
+In regular and heavy drinkers, the body compensates for the depressive effects of alcohol by increasing hormones and brain chemicals, such as:

 When you quit alcohol cold turkey, your body becomes flooded with abnormally high levels of these chemicals.
 This is the brain’s way of trying to restore balance and normal functioning without alcohol.
 That’s why quitting cold turkey can put you at risk for alcohol withdrawal symptoms like:

 Alcohol withdrawal seizures are sometimes the first sign of alcohol withdrawal.
 They involve convulsions alternating with involuntary muscle contractions.
-Withdrawal seizures can occur within six to 48 hours of stopping alcohol consumption.
+Withdrawal seizures can occur within 6 to 48 hours of stopping alcohol consumption.

-About 30-40% of people who experience seizures get the DTs.
+About 30% to 40% of people who experience seizures get the DTs.
 Severe symptoms like the DTs typically occur 24 to 48 hours after the last drink and are characterized by:

 - High blood pressure